|

 Unit test directories:

 In addition to these namespace level subdirectories, the src directory has one additional top-level subdirectory named "test".
-This directory contains files that define a C++ unit test framework used throughout PSCF to construct unit tests.
-This framework is defined using only header (*.h) files, and thus does not need to be compiled or linked.
+This directory contains files that define a C++ unit test framework that is used throughout PSCF to construct unit tests.
+This framework contains only header (*.h) files, and thus does not need to be compiled or linked.
 The unit test framework used by PSCF is maintained on github in a separate repository (dmorse/test) and is imported into the src/test directory of the PSCF repository as a submodule.

 Each of the six namespace level subdirectories of the src directory also contains a subdirectory named "tests" that contains unit tests for classes and functions defined in the associated namespace.
 These unit tests are not automatically compiled or run by the makefile targets that build the PSCF executable programs.